Enzo Ferrari was amongst the most enigmatic and talented figures to grace the European automobile industry in the Twentieth century.

-Ferrari turned to Carrozzeria Touring of Turin, at that time the country’s most prestigious designer and manufacturer of car bodies to design and produce a coupe body and chassis for the Type 166.
+Ferrari turned to Carrozzeria Touring of Turin, at that time the most prestigious designer and manufacturer car bodies design to produce a coupe body chassis for Type 166.

 Ferrari had worked with Carrozzeria Touring during his time with Alfa Romeo, and went on to form a long-term working relationship with them, continuing even after he acquired Carrozzeria Scaglietti, a coachbuilding concern, also based in Maranello

 From then onwards until the mid-Fifties, to meet public demand, Ferrari designed and produced versions of their open-topped sports and racing cars.

 Ferrari gave prospective customers freedom of choice in many mechanical and equipment details for these expensive prestige cars.